 package.lock file there specifies only one dependency: The local checkout

 of the Morse code package code in the parent directory,

 Only programs and local packages are allowed to depend on other local packages.
 Once a package is published it can only depend on Git packages.

 package.yaml, provides information about the package.
 A

 description: A short description of the package.
-If none is provided, and a
+This entry is mandatory for packages (but not programs).

 license: The license of the package.
-Whenever possible, packages should use the same license keywords as github uses.
+Whenever possible, packages should use the same license keywords as provided by SPDX.

 Packages that are not intended to be reused should use the keyword

 proprietary.
 This is generally only useful for private packages.